 The University of Findlay celebrates Martin Luther King, Jr. Day with a week of service and events in January.
 The MLK Celebration provides an opportunity for our campus community to reflect on the principles of Rev. Dr. Martin Luther King, Jr. and to celebrate his life and legacy.
-The program, in its' sixth year, has featured Barry Scott
+The program, in its' ninth year, has featured Barry Scott

 , Afro Blue

 , Wilson Okello

 , and Daniel Hill.
 The program includes remarks from the President of our University and the student government association, student presentations (e.g. song, poetry), a unity walk, reflection, and prayer.

 Martin Luther King Jr. Day events are sponsored by the University of Findlay Diversity Initiative and the Buford Center for Diversity and Service.
 For more information, contact Jenn Butler, Buford Center program coordinator, at 419-434-5855 or [email protected]

 The 2021 Martin Luther King Jr. week events will include a toiletry drive, MLK Celebration, Buford Dialogue, Revive, and the Mobile Food Pantry.

 Mark your calendars for the MLK Celebration tentatively scheduled on Tuesday, January 19, 2021 in Winebrenner.
 Time TBD.

 "Before coming to this MLK celebration I was not sure what to expect.
 I have never attended anything like this before, and am very glad that I attended.
 The songs sung were very inspiring, and related to my life as a student.
 One of the last songs that they sang was Soldier On, and the lyrics to this song talked about every battle is worth fighting for and no matter what, one should always continue on.
 I also liked how the speaker talked about how we need to focus on others watching us and using our actions as encouragement and inspiration because we are shepherds.
 Overall, I believe that these types of celebrations are vital in order to create peace and happiness."